denten/denten.github.io/_posts/2020-04-07-materiality.md

 Given the topic, I worry about writing a theoretical piece that strays too far from actual material realities.
-Too often, a discussion on materialism in literary studies is inverted to to privilege the "representation of," and therefore, ultimately, ideology over things, economic inequities, or labor conditions.
+Too often, a discussion on materialism in literary studies is inverted to privilege the "representation of," and therefore, ultimately, ideology over things, economic inequities, or labor conditions.
 In the following several posts I would like to draft a cogent alternative.